iyzhang/www/_posts/2022-08-15-datacenter-hardware.md

   care about persistence?

-* Scheduling: How do we mediate between application demands on the CPU, memory and I/O bandwidth in hardware.
+* Scheduling: How do we mediate between application demands on the CPU, memory and I/O bandwidth in hardware?
 Existing hardware resource isolation is primitive and there are no hardware mechanisms for scheduling CPU cycles (interrupts are too clunky) or memory (likewise for page faults).